SCIInstitute/DiffractionClassification/README.txt

 Then follow the series of prompts.

 Advanced usage:
-	You can specify the data you'd like to load by adding --data FILEPATH_TO_YOUR_DATA to the function call.
+	You can specify the data you'd like to load by adding --filepath FILEPATH_TO_YOUR_DATA to the function call.

 	Similarly you specify the calibration by modifying the calibration.json file and adding --calibration calibration.json to the